lucarin91/ISS-project/REPORT.md

 ```
 We can notice than the invocation of the service A and B are not stopped by the fault and the orchestrator give their result, but actually that kind of verse is not found so the text tag is empty and the braille service return a empty image.

-The most difficult one is the `to_fault` because in this case we have to simulate a delay in the async asware of the proxy in such a wait the timeout iof 10 second is triggered.
+The most difficult one is the `to_fault` because in this case we have to simulate a delay in the async answer of the proxy in such a wait the timeout if 10 second is triggered.
 For this reason by adding a wait command in the WS-BPEL of the proxy before the invocation we can have the following output:
 ```
 <SOAP-ENV:Fault>
   <faultcode>SOAP-ENV:Client</faultcode>